Hourly Rate Calculator

 How do I know how many hours are billable?

-Most freelancers can only bill 50-70% of their total work hours.
-The rest is spent on admin tasks, marketing, invoicing, learning, and business development.
-If you work 40 hours a week, you might realistically bill 20-28 hours.
-Track your time for a few weeks to get accurate data.
+Most freelancers can only bill around 50-70% of their total working hours.
+The remaining time is typically spent on admin tasks, marketing, invoicing, learning, client communication, and business development.
+For example, if you work 40 hours per week, you may realistically bill only 20-28 hours.
+To get a more accurate number, track your time for a few weeks and review how many hours are actually invoiced to clients.

 What tax rate should I use?